tchellomello/python-amcrest/README.md

 This is a working in process project.

-All tests execute with Amcrest IP2M-841B
+All tests executed with Amcrest IP2M-841B
 If you have different model, fell free to contribute.

 Installation